Why Is It Important to Always Run The Latest Version of React Native?

-Running on an old version means shipping with issues that may discourage your users
+Running on an old version means shipping issues

-If you are running on an older version, it is likely that you are lagging behind your competition that uses the latest versions of the framework.
+If you are running on an older version, you are likely to be lagging behind your competition that uses the latest versions of the framework.

-Upgrading React Native might be not the easiest thing in the world.
-But there are tools that make this process much simpler and take most of the problems away.
+Upgrading React Native to the current version might not be the easiest thing in the world but there are tools that simplify this process, and take most of the problems away.
 The actual amount of work will depend on the number of changes and your base version.
 However, the steps presented in this section can be applied to every upgrade, regardless of the state of your application.

 React Native Upgrade Helper is a good place to start.
-On a high level, it gives you an overview of the changes that happened to React Native since the last time you have upgraded your local version.
+On a high level, it gives you an overview of the changes that happened to the framework since the last time you upgraded your local version.